The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 I’m pretty certain that namespaceauth.conf is completely useless at this point, so probably need removal not documentation.
 I haven’t conclusively proven this and don’t have the time to do so right now, so I’m removing myself from the ticket.

-#8 Updated by Nick Fagerlund over 1 year ago
+#8 Updated by Nick Fagerlund almost 2 years ago

 - Assignee set to Patrick Carlisle

 So removal of the relevant code paths is merged into 3.x as of commit 4b6db1c6f3bb383d8309c5d98cb6236862caf085, but I notice the setting is still present in defaults.rb at about line 172.